 Dr Hird studied all of his life because he loved to learn.
 He had thoroughly studied the Bible and memorized the poetry of Robbie Burns as a child.
 He was a compassionate source of wisdom and knowledge to all, regardless of social situation.
 His foresight was renown.
 He enjoyed reciting lengthy poetry, discussing classical literature and philosophy, debating economics and following boxing.
 He was always interested in medicine as it connected him to human reality and purpose.
 Medicine was his intimate great teachers of humanity.

 Dr. Hird died May 4, 1958 at the age of 95 in Beaconsfield, Quebec at the home of daughter, Sydney Price.
 He could still recite Tennyson’s complete In Memorium.
-Mrs. Hird died in Wallaceburg, December 1953.
-This beloved and legendary couple are buried in Riverview Cemetery in Wallaceburg.
+Mrs. Hird died in Wallaceburg on the 21st of December, 1953.
+This beloved and legendary couple are buried at Riverview Cemetery in Wallaceburg.

 Composed: By Dr. Sydney Sparling for the Chatham-Kent Physician Tribute website.

 *Dr. William Stephen and Dr. Charles Rowland also appear on the Chatham-Kent Physician Tribute website.